Skip to content

 Steady revenue growth is the most direct signal that the business has a future.

-From the buyer’s point of view, an upward trajectory means tomorrow’s normalized EBITDA will likely be higher than today’s.
-And a buyer pays for the future, not just the present.
+From the buyer’s point of view, an upward trajectory means tomorrow’s normalized EBITDA could be higher than today’s.
+And a buyer rarely pays only for the past.
+They pay for what they believe they can continue, defend, and develop.

 Action: document your growth history over 3 to 5 years.
-If growth has slowed, identify the levers — new markets, new products, geographic expansion — and start activating them.
+If growth has slowed, identify the realistic levers clearly: new markets, new products, geographic expansion, sales capacity, or better customer follow-up.

 2. Customer diversification

-When no single customer exceeds 15-20% of revenue, concentration risk disappears.
+When no single customer accounts for roughly 15 to 20% of revenue, concentration risk becomes much easier to defend.

-The buyer sleeps better.
+The buyer sees less downside.
 So does the lender.
-And the multiple reflects that peace of mind.
+And the multiple often reflects that lower risk.

 3. An autonomous management team